Hepatitis C Biology Basics

 House of Representatives passed proclamation, recognizing World Hepatitis Day, July 28, 2014

 - NCSL Audioconference- Hepatitis C Treatment Breakthroughs: Policy Considerations.
-NCSL will hold an informational call to provide legislators and legislative staff an opportunity to hear about policy considerations related to hepatitis C. State-supported programs like Medicaid, state employee health insurance plans and prisons may take a measured approach to coverage of these treatments.
+Recorded September 26, 2014.
+NCSL will held an informational call to provide legislators and legislative staff an opportunity to hear about policy considerations related to hepatitis C. State-supported programs like Medicaid, state employee health insurance plans and prisons may take a measured approach to coverage of these treatments.
 Hear the latest about hepatitis C treatment guidelines, policy considerations by Medicaid programs, private insurance plans and others.
 Click here or title above for audio archive.

 Moderator: Del.
 Don Perdue, West Virginia